raspberrypilearning/hardware-guide/learn.md

 By following this tutorial you will learn:

-- What equipment you will need and how to set up your Raspberry Pi
+- What equipment you will need to set up your Raspberry Pi
-- How to download and install the software you need on an SD card
+- How to connect peripherals to set up your Raspberry Pi